CONDITIONS WE TREAT

 —Amy Edgar, Blackbird Health Founder, APRN, CRNP, FNP-C

-Blackbird Health customizes treatment plans for depression in children, adolescents, and young adults based on their age, developmental stage, symptom severity, co-occurring conditions, and family environment.
+Blackbird Health customizes treatment plans for adolescents based on their age, developmental stage, symptom severity, co-occurring conditions, and family environment.

-Here are some of the most common and evidence-based treatment options across these age groups.
+Here are some of the most common and evidence-based treatment options:

 Cognitive Behavioral Therapy (CBT)